-Zimmerman was arrested on November 18 at Scheibe's Apopka, Florida, home after the two had a heated fight.
+.
+Much bigger troubles came in November 2013, when Zimmerman was taken into custody at his then-girlfriend's Apopka, Florida, home after the two allegedly had a heated fight.

-Authorities said he was arrested on suspicion of aggravated assault and misdemeanor counts of domestic violence battery and criminal mischief -- accusations that Zimmerman denied.
+He was arrested then on aggravated assault and misdemeanor counts of domestic violence battery and criminal mischief, accusations, posting $9,000 bail

 days later.
 But after the girlfriend asked that the issue be dropped